MattB859/MS2-Space-Attack-game/README.md

        3. The spacebar is used to control the game when displayed on desktop and laptop devices and touch screen controls when displayed on small mobile and tablet devices.

-       4. The game generates random obstacle which become more difficult to avoid as the game progresses.
+       4. The game generates random obstacles which become more difficult to avoid as the game progresses.

        5. A score is generated after each obstacle you avoid and feeds you back your results at the end of the game.